 Causes of Tingling in Hands and Feet

-Tingling in the hands and feet comes with a series of abnormal sensations that are not only uncomfortable, but are also a cause for concern if you don’t know what’s causing it.
-Although tingling usually happens in different areas of the body, it is most frequently experienced in the hands, feet, arms or legs.
-At first, it can be ignored, but when it is frequently experienced and for no apparent reason, this could indicate that something is not functioning well in your body, presenting a symptom to some illness.
+Tingling in hands and feet is an abnormal sensation that isn’t only uncomfortable.
+It’s also a cause for concern if you don’t know what’s causing it.
+Although tingling usually happens in different areas of the body, it’s most common in the hands, feet, arms or legs.

-Tingling could be a symptom of a minor infection, but it could also indicate that you are suffering from an illness requiring more attention.
-That’s why it is important to see a doctor if you frequently experience tingling.
-Below, we will list a few of the common illnesses that are associated with the hands and feet.
+That’s why it’s important to go see a doctor if you frequently experience tingling.
+Below, we’ll list a few of the common illnesses associated with tingling in hands and feet.

-Tingling could be one of the symptoms for hypoesthesia, a loss of sensitivity that accompanies this annoying sensation.
+Tingling in hands and feet could be one of the symptoms for hypoesthesia, a loss of sensitivity that accompanies this annoying sensation.
 If you have these two symptoms, you must be very careful, because this could be more than just a fleeting pain.

-This disease is associated with tobacco use; it initially presents with a pain caused by lack of blood flow to the hands and feet, know as claudication.
+Smoking could cause this disease; it initially shows up as pain caused by a lack of blood flow to the hands and feet, know as claudication.
 The individual feels a constant tingling and numbness in the hands, followed by the fingers and toes.
-This case is fairly delicate, and if left untreated, it can develop gangrene.
+This case is fairly delicate and if left untreated, it can cause gangrene.

 Acute inflammatory demyelinating polyneuropathy